Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/dummy.rst

     It supports comparative analysis between a climate model and a reference dataset (e.g., ERA5).

     The diagnostic provides:
-    - write the diagnostic Diagnostic-specific functionalities
+    - write the diagnostic-specific functionalities

 Classes
 -----------